Lokalise graphic of PHP localization

 setlocale($category ,$locale)

-1. LC_TIME – for date and time formatting with strftime()
+• LC_TIME: For date and time formatting with strftime().

 Date formats

-You can check the locales you currently have installed by using the following command:
+To check the locales currently installed on your machine, use the following command:

 locale -a